edemaine/coauthor/README.md

     [tables](http://www.tablesgenerator.com/markdown_tables), etc.
     Also supports all LaTeX commands listed below that start with a letter (notably, not some accents) and math mode, and all HTML commands listed below.
+  * [Texlish](https://texlish.org/) combines the best of Markdown and LaTeX with indentation-based syntax, and compiles to LaTeX.
+    Supports all LaTeX features listed below.
   * LaTeX, limited.
 Beyond extensive math mode support (see above), the following features are supported in text mode; feel free to ask for more.